A General Framework for Joint Multi-State Models: Simulation Study

+Since the base hazard rates $\lambda^{1 \to 1}$ and $\lambda^{1 \to 2}$ are jointly optimized with the other parameters, the final parameter vector lies in $\mathbb{R}^{13}$, and its values used in simulation are shown in Table~\ref{tbl:convergence-rmse}.
+Each simulated dataset comprised a moderate number of $n = 500$ individuals, generating roughly balanced transition counts (Figure~\ref{fig:simulation}).
+Thanks to careful parametrization, almost all parameters are mapped to the whole real axis unconstrained.

-A short summary of the longitudinal process as well as the trajectories is given by the Figure \ref{fig:simulation} below.
-The function \texttt{build\_buckets} was used to determine the number of transitions observed in the dataset.
-Given a list of trajectories, it returns a dictionary of transitions as keys and \texttt{Buckets(NamedTuple)} as values, containing the individual indices and times of the transitions.
+A short summary of the longitudinal process as well as the trajectories is given by the Figure~\ref{fig:simulation} below.
+Note that unlike traditional joint modeling, the notion of censored transitions does not apply here.
+If a transition does not occur within a trajectory $\mathcal{T}_i$, it is simply omitted from the representation.